Amazon Seller vs. Vendor: Which model is right for you?

 Published on by Matthias Habel

-Sellers are often faced with the question of which sales model on Amazon is best suited for their company.
-With Seller and Vendor Central, Amazon offers sellers two ways to sell goods using the world's largest product search engine.
+Sellers often wonder which sales model on Amazon is best suited to their business.
+With Seller Central and Vendor Central, Amazon offers sellers two ways to sell goods using the world's largest product search engine.

 Table of contents

-One of the most fundamental differences between the two programs is whether merchants sell their goods on Amazon directly to the end customer or to Amazon: Sellers sell their products on the platform directly to the end customer (B2C) and are therefore responsible in every respect for the sales process, as well as marketing and logistics.
-They have full control over pricing, product listing, selling the goods, as well as customer support.
+One of the most fundamental differences between the two programs is whether merchants sell their goods on Amazon directly to end customers or to Amazon: Sellers sell their products on the platform directly to end customers (B2C) and are therefore responsible for the sales process, marketing, and logistics in every respect.
+They have full control over pricing, product listing, sales, and customer support.

-In contrast, Vendors supply Amazon with their products (B2B) and act more like pure suppliers.
-Vendors are thus only responsible for the product selection and also relinquish full control to Amazon.
+In contrast, vendors supply Amazon with their products (B2B) and act more like pure suppliers.
+Vendors are therefore only responsible for product selection and relinquish full control to Amazon.

-While the Seller Program does not require any negotiations with Amazon, Vendors usually have to agree to non-transparent and sometimes unfavorable conditions.
-Accordingly, Vendors place themselves in an extreme dependency on Amazon, which leaves little room for their own decisions.
-For example, with a standard 7-20 percent, sellers not only have significantly lower levies on Amazon.
-While sellers can set the sales prices independently and control them accordingly, vendors also transfer all rights to Amazon with regard to pricing and lose the associated influence on sales margins.
-Since it can be observed time and again that Amazon exerts pressure on market prices in the battle for the buy box (shopping cart field) with other retailers, high price erosion is generally possible.
-In some cases, Amazon offers products below the respective RRP, so that sellers in Amazon Vendor Central have to be prepared for comparatively lower margins.
-The note "Sold by ..." shows the customer on the product detail page below the shopping cart field with whom a deal is concluded and under what conditions the goods are shipped.
-Since the Amazon brand is usually trusted more than a possibly unknown third-party vendor, there is an assumption that customers prefer to buy directly from Amazon and that vendors can expect higher sales accordingly.
-However, it is questionable to what extent customers actually make their final purchase decision dependent on this indication and whether this compensates for the lower margins.
-Ultimately, vendors must also be prepared for sometimes long payment terms of up to 90 days, while sellers can look forward to receiving money after just 14 days.
+While no negotiations with Amazon are necessary for the Seller Program, vendors usually have to agree to opaque and sometimes unfavorable terms.
+As a result, vendors become extremely dependent on Amazon, leaving little room for their own decisions.
+Sellers not only pay significantly lower fees to Amazon, with a standard rate of 7-20 percent.
+While sellers can set and control their own sales prices, vendors transfer all rights relating to pricing to Amazon and lose the associated influence on sales margins.
+As Amazon repeatedly exerts pressure on market prices in the battle for the Buy Box (shopping cart field) with other retailers, high price erosion is generally possible.
+In some cases, Amazon offers products below the respective RRP, meaning that sellers on Amazon Vendor Central have to adjust to comparatively lower margins.
+The note "Sold by ..." on the product detail page below the shopping cart field shows customers with whom a transaction is being concluded and under what conditions the goods will be shipped.
+Since the Amazon brand is usually trusted more than a potentially unknown third-party provider, it is assumed that customers prefer to buy directly from Amazon and that vendors can expect higher sales as a result.
+However, it is questionable to what extent customers actually base their final purchase decision on this note and whether it compensates for the lower margins.
+Ultimately, vendors also have to be prepared for payment terms of up to 90 days in some cases, while sellers can look forward to receiving payment after just 14 days.

-Sellers have full control over listings, the products on offer and therefore product availabilities.
+Sellers have full control over listings, the products offered, and thus product availability.
 Accordingly, proactive inventory management is necessary.
-Since Vendors supply Amazon with their products, the listing and availability are ultimately in Amazon's hands.
-It is not uncommon for Amazon to place small orders to different warehouses several times a week.
-In addition, Amazon provides for penalties should vendors fail to deliver the products properly and promptly to the desired warehouse.
-In the case of vendors, Amazon handles all logistics and offers the end customer the Amazon Prime service at no additional cost to vendors.
-In addition to its own shipping (Fulfillment by Merchant - FBM), however, Amazon also offers all sellers the opportunity to participate in the Fulfillment by Amazon (FBA) program for a corresponding fee.
-Similar to a consignment warehouse, the goods are stored in Germany within one of the 12 Amazon Fulfillment Centers (AFC), but continue to belong to the seller until the sale and only the shipping and returns management are handled by Amazon.
-Through FBA, Amazon Prime shipping benefits can be enjoyed, so joining the FBA program is always recommended.
-Since Amazon Prime customers are more likely to order from participating sellers thanks to the free and fast shipping, FBA also brings decisive advantages in the competition for the shopping cart space, so that sales can be increased significantly.
+Since vendors supply Amazon with their products, the listing and availability are ultimately in Amazon's hands.
+It is not uncommon for Amazon to place small orders with different warehouses several times a week.
+In addition, Amazon imposes penalties if vendors do not deliver products to the desired warehouse properly and on time.
+Amazon handles all logistics for vendors and offers end customers the Amazon Prime service at no additional cost to vendors.
+In addition to its own shipping service (Fulfillment by Merchant – FBM), Amazon also offers all sellers the option of participating in the Fulfillment by Amazon (FBA) program for a fee.
+Similar to a consignment warehouse, goods in Germany are stored in one of the 12 Amazon Fulfillment Centers (AFC), but remain the property of the seller until they are sold, with Amazon only handling shipping and returns management.
+FBA allows sellers to take advantage of Amazon Prime shipping benefits, so participation in the FBA program is always recommended.
+Since Amazon Prime customers are more likely to order from participating sellers thanks to free and fast shipping, FBA also offers decisive advantages in the competition for shopping carts, resulting in a significant increase in sales.

-To best display products, sellers and vendors have similar display options available to them.
-For example, sellers with a brand registered on Amazon, just like vendors, have the option of using A+ content, i.e. extended content for the product description, in Amazon Seller Central or Vendor Central, as well as creating their own Amazon Brand Store.
-While Amazon Advertising Services were previously only available through Vendor Central, sellers now also have the ability to use Sponsored Products, Sponsored Brands and Demand-Side-Platform Display ad campaigns to increase visibility and drive sales.
-Both Sellers and Vendors are responsible for displaying products and, if applicable, the Brand Store, as well as creating and managing ad campaigns.
-Accordingly, Sellers must pay advertising expenses to Amazon in both programs.
-While Amazon thus receives advertising revenue from vendors on the one hand and the revenue generated by the advertising campaigns is also generated on Amazon's side, sellers can book the direct revenue on their own company's side.
+In order to present their products in the best possible light, sellers and vendors have similar presentation options at their disposal.
+Sellers with a brand registered on Amazon, as well as vendors, have the option of using A+ Content, i.e. enhanced content for product descriptions, in Amazon Seller Central or Vendor Central, and of creating their own Amazon Brand Store.
+While Amazon Advertising Services were previously only available through Vendor Central, sellers now also have the option of increasing visibility and boosting sales with Sponsored Products, Sponsored Brands, and Demand-Side Platform Display advertising campaigns.
+Both sellers and vendors are responsible for the presentation of products and, if applicable, the brand store, as well as the creation and management of advertising campaigns.
+Accordingly, sellers in both programs must pay advertising expenses to Amazon.
+While Amazon receives advertising revenue from vendors and the sales generated by the advertising campaigns are additionally generated on Amazon's side, sellers can book the direct sales on their own company's side.

 Operations

-Since sellers manage sales independently, sellers have significantly more information available to them via Seller Central than via Amazon Vendor Central.
-With shopping cart statistics, customer and transaction data, and shopping cart field quotas, they thus receive relevant information that can also provide important target group insights beyond the sales channel.
-However, sellers must be prepared to regularly check the relevant quality indicators.
-This also includes the fact that sellers are responsible for customer service and must respond to customer inquiries within 24 hours.
-In addition, returns should be handled promptly in the case of self-shipping.
-While Amazon takes care of this service in Vendor Central, a greater effort is required from Sellers.
-However, sellers thus have the opportunity to receive direct feedback on the products and, if applicable, the brand through contact with the end customer.
+Since sellers manage sales independently, they have access to significantly more information via Seller Central than via Amazon Vendor Central.
+With shopping cart statistics, customer and transaction data, and shopping cart field quotas, they receive relevant information that can also provide important target group insights beyond the sales channel.
+However, sellers must be prepared to regularly review the relevant quality metrics.
+This also means that sellers are responsible for customer service and must respond to customer inquiries within 24 hours.
+In addition, returns should be processed promptly when shipped by the seller.
+While Amazon provides this service in Vendor Central, sellers are required to put in more effort.
+However, this gives sellers the opportunity to obtain direct feedback on their products and, if applicable, their brand through contact with end customers.

-As an Amazon Seller, you have the advantage of setting your prices independently.
+As an Amazon seller, you have the advantage of setting your own prices.
 However, it is important not to neglect proper pricing and thorough research.
-In Amazon Vendor-Central, Amazon takes care of this task, but often there are different price expectations between Amazon and the manufacturers.
+Amazon takes care of this task in Amazon Vendor Central, but there are often differences in pricing between Amazon and manufacturers.

-Manufacturers must therefore be prepared for declining margins, as Amazon often aggressively pushes down purchase prices.
-In addition, 100% of the control over the selling price in the vendor program lies with Amazon.
-Products are often offered significantly below the RRP, which can lead to a destruction of the market price.
+Manufacturers must therefore prepare themselves for declining margins, as Amazon often aggressively pushes down purchase prices.
+In addition, Amazon has 100% control over the sales price in the Vendor Program.
+Products are often offered significantly below the RRP, which can lead to the destruction of the market price.

 Amazon Seller

-An Amazon Seller is a person or company that acts as a merchant or "third-party" seller on Amazon Marketplace.
-The Seller uses Amazon's Marketplace model, which means that they are responsible for the price, listings (offers), inventory, shipping of their products, and also for their own customer support.
+An Amazon seller is a person or company that acts as a retailer or third-party seller on the Amazon Marketplace.
+The seller uses Amazon's marketplace model, which means that they are responsible for the price, listings (offers), inventory, shipping of their products, and customer support.

-Amazon Sellers have two different options for shipping products: Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM).
-With the FBA service, Sellers store their products in an Amazon shipping center and Amazon handles shipping, returns, and customer service.
-With Amazon FBM, sellers independently handle the warehousing, packaging, and shipping of their products.
+Amazon sellers have two different options for shipping products: Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM).
+With the FBA service, sellers store their products in an Amazon fulfillment center and Amazon handles shipping, returns, and customer service.
+With Amazon FBM, sellers take care of the storage, packaging, and shipping of their products themselves.

 Advantages